Hong Kong SAR

 A year of assessment (or tax year) begins on 1 April of a year and ends on 31 March of the following year.
 The period that is used to compute the taxable profits for a year of assessment is called the basis period, which is normally the financial year ended in the year of assessment.

 Tax returns are issued on the first working day of April each year.
 Effective from year of assessment 2018/19, there are ten supplementary forms for profits tax filing purpose, and taxpayers are required to file the supplementary forms that are applicable to them together with the tax return issued.
+Effective from year of assessment 2020/21, four additional supplementary forms were introduced.

 The filing deadline is usually within a month from the date of issue of the tax return.
 However, corporations whose financial year ended after 30 November and are represented by a tax representative are normally granted with an extension for filing their returns.
 The exact filing due date depends on the accounting year-end date of the taxpayer.